Skip to main content

 Eric Sargis

-Eric is a Professor at Yale University.
-Take a look at his work with the Mammalian Evolutionary Morphology Lab (Department of Anthropology) here, or find his publications listed here.
+Take a look at Eric’s work with the Mammalian Evolutionary Morphology Lab here, or find his publications listed here.

 Follow these links to Eric’s ResearchGate page and Google Scholar profile.